Reiningecho90/chances-discord-bot-public/README.md

 - Work in Feb. will be server focused for a possible early roll-out if viable (1/21/2021)
 - Server is going through a week-long testing period this week, next week it will begin another, running a simulated version of the code (1/24/2021)
 - Further testing will take place this week as the codespace will get set up while tests are running (1/24/2021)
+- A bug has been spotted in the v1.3 code, it will go through testing soon to make sure everything works (1/25/2021)